 What if You’re Guilty?

 In many of our cases our clients have confessed to the crimes they are accused of before we ever meet them.
+Or they come to our office determined to take responsibility and get help.
 Most attorneys will tell you that the confession was the worst thing the person could do.
-At the Meryhew Law Group we take a little different perspective.
+And sometimes they are right.
+But at the Meryhew Law Group we take a little different perspective.
 We know that sometimes the best thing a person can do is confess early and often.
 Sex offenses are different from other crimes in many ways, but one of the biggest ways is the importance of taking responsibility and owning your behavior in many of the cases we see.
-In many cases, the client who admits their mistake and does not blame others or make excuses for their behavior is a lot more likely to avoid prison than the client who denies the truth.
-Instead of the confession being the worst fact in a case, we sometimes see it as the best fact and the biggest reason our clients should be given a break and allowed to pursue treatment instead of a long prison sentence.Our Approach When Our Client Has Confessed
+A case where the client admits their mistake and does not blame others or make excuses for their behavior is a lot more likely to avoid prison than the client who denies the truth, accuses others of lying and refuses to acknowledge the things they have done.
+Instead of the confession being the worst fact in a case, we sometimes see it as the best fact and the biggest reason our clients should and will be given a break and allowed to pursue treatment instead of a long prison sentence.Our Approach When Our Client Has Confessed

-If you have already confessed to a sexual offense, or if you want to but don’t know how, please contact the Meryhew Law Group to arrange a free initial consultation with an experienced sex crimes defense attorney who can help you understand how to turn that confession into an advantage to you rather than a disadvantage.
+If you have already confessed to a sexual offense, or if you want to take responsibility but you are terrified and don’t know how, please contact the Meryhew Law Group to arrange a free initial consultation with an experienced sex crimes defense attorney.
+We can discuss your case with you and whelp you understand how to turn that confession into an advantage to you rather than a disadvantage.
 Call the Meryhew Law Group today for a free initial consultation.